Terebovlia: History

 After the rebuilding of the castle in Terebovlia in 1366, Poland (Podole Voivodeship) administered the town.
 It was part of the system of border fortifications of the Polish Kingdom and later the Polish–Lithuanian Commonwealth against Moldavian and Wallachian incursions.
 The town also later resisted frequent invasion by the Crimean Tatars, the Ottomans and the Zaporozhian Cossacks from the south and southeast.
 Because of the threat of invasion, the Terebovlya castle, monastery and churches were all designed as defensive structures.
 The town was the seat of the famous starost and the most successful 16th-century anti-Tatar Polish commander Bernard Pretwicz, who died there in 1563.
 In 1594, the Ukrainian cossack rebel Severyn Nalyvaiko sacked the town.

 Khmelnytsky Uprising

 During the Khmelnytsky Uprising, Terebovl became one of the centers of the struggle in Podolia.
 The city was frequently raided by Crimean Tatars, Turks and their erstwhile allies, the Zaporozhian Cossacks.
 The most destructive attacks happened in 1498, 1508, 1515 and 1516, resulting in a temporary decline of the town.
 In 1674, as preparations were undertaken for another war with the Turks who were then at war with Muscovy, the Diet decided to further strengthen Terebovlia and send garrisons there.
-The following year, the Janissary once again embarked on raids against towns and villages, and on 20 September 1675 destroyed the town, but the castle was held by a small group of defenders (80 soldiers and 200 townsmen) until King Jan III Sobieski arrived to relieve them.
-This episode is known as the Battle of Trembowla.
+The following year, the Janissary once again embarked on raids against towns and villages, and on 20 September 1675 destroyed the town, but the castle was held by a small group of defenders (80 soldiers and 200 townsmen) until King John III Sobieski arrived to relieve them.
+This episode is known, as the Battle of Trembowla.
 The castle was destroyed during the final Turkish invasion of 1688.